0xGeN02/PolyRythmical-Spiral/README.md

-# Polirhythmic Spiral
+# Polyrhythmic Spiral

-This polirhythmic spiral effect was inspired by the awesome work of @project_jdm on YouTube.
+This polyrhythmic spiral effect was inspired by the awesome work of @project_jdm on YouTube.